-The Artscape Saga Street Art Map - as handy as it gets to find Street Art!
+The Artscape Saga Street Art Map - is as handy as it gets to find Street Art!

 Street Art in Kungälv

 Our first stop heading north from Gothenburg was Kungälv.
-And after feeling lost awhile, but seeing the lovely quarters of old town Kungälv, we finally hit our first Mural Painting.
+And after feeling lost for a while, but seeing the lovely quarters of old town Kungälv, we finally hit our first Mural Painting.